 Yet, people with disabilities who don’t fall in this category can also come in through the priority line, from 9.00 am if they have a ticket or from 10.00 am if they have to buy a ticket.
-A ticket office at this entrance will allow them to get one.

 Q: Is the festival and its programming accessible to disabled people?

 A: Disabled people can access all the festival.

 Q: Are all the festival stages accessible to people with disabilities?
 Are there reserved seats?

 A: All the stages are indeed accessible to disabled people and have reserved seats or spaces.

 To avoid the lines, please ask to a member of the staff (in a red jacket) who will make you skip the line.

 Q: How to go from the car park to the Exhibition Center?
 Are the shuttles equipped for people with disabilities?

 A: Each car park at Paris-Nord Exhibition Center has specific parking spots for people with disabilities.
 At the entrance of the car park, you’ll be given a card with the phone number of the shuttle dedicated to people with disabilities.